-If you are able to build your own database of individuals, and keep getting to know them better, you will be able to create very focused segments.
-When combined with real-time data about behaviour, this could lead to the holy grail of a “segment of one”.
+If you are able to build your own database of individuals and keep learning to know these people, you will be able to create very focused segments.
+And when combined with real-time data about behaviour, this could lead to the holy grail of a “segment of one”.
 Where every person will be treated as their own segment, being informed with a completely personal message, at a personal place and time through a personal channel.

-The amount of information all of us need to process is continuously getting larger.
-Martin Hilbert of the University of California estimated in 2010 that “in 1986, we received around 40 newspapers full of information every day but this had rocketed to 174 in 2007”.
+The amount of information all of us need to process is getting larger continuously.
+Martin Hilbert of the University of California estimated in 2010 that “in 1986 we received around 40 newspapers full of information every day but this had rocketed to 174 in 2007”.
 That is a growth of over 7% per year, so each year we process a few additional newspapers every day.
-Extrapolating this linearly to 2018 it would mean we all process the equivalent of 376 newspapers each day.
+Extrapolating this linearly to 2022 it would mean we all process the equivalent of 492 newspapers each day.

-In their 2014 report “The digital universe of opportunities” IDC estimates that “by 2020 [the digital universe] contain[s] nearly as many digital bits as there are stars in the [physical] universe.
-It is doubling in size every two years, and by 2020 the digital universe – the data we create and copy annually – will reach 44 zettabytes, or 44 trillion gigabytes.”
-So with an annual growth rate of 36%, the amount of data in the world growing even faster than we can process it.
-To get a real-time look into the data that is being generated every second browse around on https://www.internetlivestats.com/.
+In their 2014 report “The digital universe of opportunities” IDC estimates that by 2020 [the digital universe] contain[s] nearly as many digital bits as there are stars in the [physical] universe.
+It is doubling in size every two years, and by 2024 the digital universe – the data we create and copy annually – will reach 149 zettabytes.
+The amount of data in the world growing even faster than we can process it.

 So our brains are swamped with information every day, how do we manage to get by?
-That is because our brain consists of some great attention filters.
-A good example of this was popularised by Colin Cherry’s “Cocktail Party Problem”; how can a partygoer focus on a single conversation in a noisy room?
+That is because our brain incorporates some great attention filters.
+A good example of this was popularised by Colin Cherry’s “Cocktail Party Effect”; how can a partygoer focus on a single conversation in a noisy room?
 That is because your brain applies selective filtering to all information that your senses take in.
-And only the things that are relevant to you (because you care or it threatens you) will be noted consciously.
+And only the things that are relevant to you, because you care, or it threatens you, will be noted consciously.

-This filtering system also filters all the information that is presented to us in every day life.
+This filtering system also filters all the information that is presented to us in everyday life.
 Only the bits of information that mean something to us are kept, the others are ignored.
-To come full circle again, as a marketer, how can you increase the chances that your communications are not excluded by these filters?
-Ensure that your communication is relevant to the person that is receiving it.
+To come full circle again, as a marketer, how can you increase the chance that your communications are not excluded by these filters?
+Make sure that your communication is relevant to the person that is receiving it.
 The more personalised the better.

-The Customer Data Platform (CDP) brings all your marketing data together to build a full (360 degree) profile of the customers.
-This has been the promise of many marketing data solutions, but only since recently using Big Data technology and open API’s we're able to deliver on this vision.
+The Customer Data Platform (CDP) brings all your marketing data together to build a full (360-degree) profile of the customers.
+This has been the promise of many marketing data solutions, but only recently using Big Data technology and open APIs, we are now able to deliver on this vision.

 With access to rich profiles, your CDP can orchestrate and automate communication with your customers or prospects.
-The finer grained your understanding of a person is, the better you can target them with information that is relevant within the context they are in.
-Truly connecting over topics of interest - it should be a conversation instead of a marketing push, there should be an opportunity to respond.
+The finer-grained your understanding of a person is, the better you can target them with information that is relevant within the context they currently are in.
+Truly connecting over topics of interest.
+And it should be a conversation instead of a marketing push, there should be an opportunity to respond.
 This will help us to get to the promise of a segment of one, because every conversation can be geared towards every individual, at their terms.

 A CDP is not a CRM or DMP

-Often, people get confused within the large landscape of marketing-tech and think their CRM or DMP can deliver on these promises.
+Often, people get confused within the large landscape of marketing tech and think their CRM or DMP can deliver on these promises.
 This is usually not the case.
-Customer Relationship Management (CRM) software contains much less data from external sources than a CDP.
-They are much more geared towards sales, and require sales reps reaching out to customers and prospects to take note of their conversations.
+Customer Relationship Management (CRM) software contains much fewer data from external sources than a CDP.
+They are much more geared towards sales and require sales reps to reach out to customers and prospects to take note of their conversations.
 A Data Management Platform (DMP) contains unpersonalised data that is usually collected by large ad networks tracking online click behaviour.
-A DMP is used to target online ads, this as opposed to a CDP that contains personalised data and is used to target personal communication.
+A DMP is used to target online ads, as opposed to a CDP that contains personalized data and is used to target personal communication.

-- Personal information.
-For example: name, address, country of residence, data of birth
+Personal information, for example, name, address, country of residence, date of birth

-- Web and behavioural data, such as page views, clicks, apps used, buttons clicked.
+Web and behavioural data, such as page views, clicks, apps used, and buttons clicked.
 Think of the Google Analytics of a single person.

-- Contextual information, such as the weather, holidays, income based on postal codes, credit risk scores are typically used to enrich the data events.
+Contextual information, such as the weather, holidays, income based on postal codes, and credit risk scores are typically used to enrich the data events.

 Imagine running a soccer team.
 You have two major revenue drivers: seats & sponsoring.
-As a commercial director you want to fill the stadium to capacity and get most out of sponsorship deals.
+As a commercial director, you want to fill the stadium to capacity and get the most out of sponsorship deals you set up.
 About 81% of your stadium is filled by seasonal ticket holders.
 How are you going to fill up the remaining seats?

-If you know who previously visited matches, and the conditions (weather, opponent, seat type, etc.) in which they visited, you can reach out to the audience that is most likely to repeat that visit.
-Perhaps we know a certain John who visited the same match last year, you know that game was won, and he stayed for the after party as you can see in his bar purchases.
-In this case we can reach out directly to John, informing him about the match coming up again and offering a small discount and quick ticket purchase link.
-If you would also be able to persuade him to bring in friend and/or come early you can increase the financial value of his visit.
+If you know who previously visited matches, and the conditions (weather, opponent, seat type, etc.) in which they visit, you can reach out to the audience that is most likely to repeat that visit.
+Perhaps we know a certain John who visited the same match last year, you know that game was won, and he stayed for the after-party as you can see in his bar purchases.
+In this case, we can reach out directly to John, informing him about the match coming up again and offering a small discount and a quick ticket purchase link.
+If you would also be able to persuade him to bring in a friend and/or come early, you can increase the financial value of his visit.
 And this can be automated to reach out to a large group of fans.

 This is a great innovation in a market where sports teams usually don’t even know who most of their fans are.
-And think of the possibilities where you can build with these type of solutions.
-And the benefits not only pertain to the sports industry, we see great examples in leisure, retail and e-commerce.
+And think of the possibilities where you can build with these types of solutions.
+And the benefits not only pertain to the sports industry, we see great examples in leisure and retail & eCommerce.

 So to wrap up, we all have too much information to process.
-So our brains are on heavy filter mode.
-To reach your audience effectively, you need to pass through the filters by being very, very relevant.
+So our brains are on the heavy filter mode.
+To reach your audience, you need to pass through the filters by being very, very, very relevant.
 A Customer Data Platform is your tool to help you to achieve this.
 It stores all your marketing data into profiles, and you can use these profiles to orchestrate meaningful conversations with your customers.
-If you want to discuss the possibilities for your organization feel free to contact us for an introductory call.